devcybiko/yt-dlp-fun/README.md

 ## TODO

 - don't process LIVE or overly long videos / audios
+- purging of audio/video folder
+- set a lower limit on videos downloaded (avoiding shorts)
 - set the # of days (currently hard-coded to 7 days prior)
 - manage purging of reviewed audios/videos
 - verify that duplicates do not occur